Goldsmithing is my passion.

 What moves me creatively is my passion for moving metal, and the continued study of line – as evident in the fluid lines of the Série OneFooter.
 When I begin to translate my inspiration into metal, I work very intuitively, allowing space for serendipity.

 Ethical sourcing is important to me: I use certified Canadian diamonds, or labratory grown ones.
 My gold is at the very least 100% recycled.
-I am also one of only 6 goldsmiths in North America who sells fairtrade gold, and also work with the Fairmined organization.
+I am also one of very few goldsmiths to work with gold that is certified Fairmined ECO Gold.
 From these carefully chosen materials, I personally handcraft custom engagement, wedding, and anniversary rings.
 I can source gems for you, or work with yours.

 Throughout the year, I participate in various art shows and other events in Canada and abroad.
 My collectors are international, and working remotely is absolutely workable.

-I have been making jewellery for almost 20 years.
+I have been making jewellery for 20 years.

 I was born in Germany and immigrated to Canada in 1989 at the age of 19.
-Initially, I graduated from NSCAD University in 2005 with a major in jewellery design and metalsmithing, and a minor in art history (focus craft).
-I was honoured to be the recipient of various awards and scholarships, and continue to participate in exhibitions internationally.
+I started selling my work in 2002, and graduated from NSCAD University in 2005 with a major in jewellery design and metalsmithing, and a minor in art history (focus craft).
+I was honoured to be the recipient of various awards and scholarships, became a CraftNS Master Artisan in 2015, and continue to participate in exhibitions internationally.

 Want to get to know me better?

-Honestly, one of my favorite things to do is write my weekly Artisan’s Circle newsletter.
+Honestly, one of my favorite things to do is write my weekly Sunday Letters.
 I so enjoy sharing everything from my upcoming jewellery creations and events to personal stories and current inspirations.
 Of course, special discounts and exclusive invites are in there too.

 An episode which was filmed about me by Maritime Made.